 The Provincial Treasurer – Year 4

 The quarterly bond maturity schedule shows $2.1 billion coming due.
 Historically, Alberta would roll this into new bonds at current rates.
-Today, the Treasury attests $4 billion in Heritage Fund assets, mints 2.1 billion BUCKs, swaps through the BUCK/CADT and BUCK/USDT pools over several weeks to minimize market impact, and retires the bonds at par.
+Today, the Treasury attests $4 billion in provincial hospital and highway infrastructure, mints 2.1 billion BUCKs, converts to Canadian dollars through exchange pools over several weeks to minimize market impact, and retires the bonds at par.

 The coupon payments – $84 million annually at 4% -- are permanently eliminated.
-Insurance on the attested Heritage Fund assets costs approximately $10 million per year.
+Insurance on the attested infrastructure costs approximately $10 million per year.
 Net annual savings: $74 million.
 Redirected to the Alberta Child Benefit.

 The Self-Reinforcing Dynamic